 Then there are those that use the dating sites as a base for their scams.
 They join the sites for financial gain.
 The person represented in the profile doesn't really exist.
 Instead it is a criminal organisation that scams lonely and vulnerable people by posting false profiles and mailing them.
 They operate from far away countries such as Russia

 and Ghana.
 They would like to meet with the prospect of marriage but don't have the money to travel.
 Once the victim has transferred the funds, the object of their desire disappears.
+Online dating sites do vet the profiles to try to eliminate scammers and people that use celebrity photos as their own.
+But some inevitably slip through the net.

 Don't send money to the stunning Russian or to the sexy Swede in Ghana.
 If you do you will never see your money - or your prospective bride - again.
 The object of your desire doesn't really exist.
 They are really scammers operating from Internet cafes.
 Listen to your common sense!